-Advice from our horticulturist when the Rose Garden turned 30
+Advice from our horticulturist as the Rose Garden

 Tom Soulsby says it's the best advice he has for rose gardeners.

-As the senior horticulturist at the Rose Garden—which celebrated its 30th anniversary in 2015—Tom knows how to deal with roses at every stage of their lives: young and old, tended and in need of pruning, healthy and not.
+As the senior horticulturist at the Rose Garden, Tom knows how to deal with roses at every stage of their lives: young and old, tended and in need of pruning, healthy and not.
 For this month's Smart Gardener, we asked him to address a common issue that every gardener eventually faces—tending to overgrown roses.

 Dedicated in 1985, the Krasberg Rose Garden's 5,000 roses have filled in the beds, trellises, and arbor nicely over the years.
 Some of the original selections are still represented in the garden: 'Golden Wings' and 'John S. Armstrong' are as beloved now as then.